Welcome to my ultimate guide on how to start a book blog, grow your audience, and make an income from book blogging.

 By relevant, I mean those that relate to people’s general interest in reading and / or specific topics that revolve around the post you wrote.

-For example, to promote the above post, I joined several Buddhism and book enthusiast FB Groups.
+For example, to promote the above post, I joined several Hunger Games enthusiast FB Groups.

 I then shared my blog post into each Group.
 This instantly brought hundreds of Facebook users to Suggested Reads to find out more.